Sakaar-Sen/DiscordPay/README.md

 - Run DiscordTxnBot.py

 ### Recommendation for production use
-- Use a more secure and robust database system for storing and retreving private keys.
-Currently using tinyDb.
 - Throughly test tokens other than $ETH if you wish to add them.
 - Change the fees collected address and the fees percentage (Currently set to 0.02%).